Transfer Pricing Requirements And New Penalties in Malaysia

 Key Takeaway

-- TP Documentation is to be prepared annually
+- Transfer Pricing Documentation is to be prepared annually

 - Changes in Form C disclosure items for related party transactions, interest expenses paid to related companies and CbyCR notification